 There is a training period that allows the birds to become accustomed to the operation of the feeder, but it requires no effort on the part of the chicken-keeper.
 For the first week of training, two bolts prop the lid open fully and the birds get a feel for standing on the plate and putting their heads into the trough to eat.
 The second week, the bolts are lowered a notch so that the plate and lid move slightly when the plate is stepped on.
 The third week, the bolts are removed and the birds operate it themselves- when they step on the plate, the lid opens, when they step off, the lid closes.

-Interestingly, my Tolbunt Polish Frizzle pullets, Calista Flockheart and Ally McBeak were the first to explore the standard feeder in one run and Doc Brown, my White Crested Black Polish pullet, was the first to check out the feeder in the other run as the bigger birds looked on curiously.
-Within the first week, everyone was eating from the feeder!
+My Polish pullets, Calista Flockheart and Ally McBeak, were the first to explore the standard feeder as the bigger birds looked on curiously.
+Within the first week, everyone in my flock was eating from the feeder!